 This project, funded by the Natural Disaster Resilience Grant Scheme, aimed to examine the issues of people with vulnerabilities in disasters.
 The main project activities included:

 - Developing/identifying definitions for people with vulnerabilities and specific hazards;

 - Mapping the location of people with vulnerabilities and areas of high risk for specific disasters;

 - Identifying the services, gaps and duplication relating to people with vulnerabilities;

 - Articulating key findings and potential opportunities for improvement.

-Please find below for your information and use the project report that includes vulnerability and hazard definitions, maps, statistics, research, services and findings.
+The project report includes vulnerability and hazard definitions, maps, statistics, research, services and findings.

-Please note this report does not include mapping of extreme heat vulnerability.
+Please note that the report and interactive mapping application do not include mapping of extreme heat vulnerability.
 This work has been undertaken by the National Climate Change Adaptation Research Facility and can be viewed at http://www.mappingvulnerabilityindex.com/.